linjames0/jameslin.bio/markdown/research.md

 #### 4. Relationships rule the world
 * Collaborations come out of who you know
     * Go to seminars, sign up for presentations, email people you’d like to work with
 * Surround yourself with people who inspire you through their brilliance
+* One of the best ways to 'network' in academia is to show deep interest in people's research
+    * Genuine curiosity is hard to fake
+    * Nothing lights up a postdoc's eyes more reliably than asking questions about the details of their obscure research
+    * Asking good questions is hard though - it's important to do your own research and show up with serious inquiries
+    * Receiving poorly thought-out questions is a filter for people - nobody wants to waste their time on someone who clearly doesn't care that much

 Beyond the research process, there were some surprising things about academic culture I got to see firsthand.